Myth-busting FAQs

 “They should come through the proper channels.”

-We hear this a lot — but here’s the truth: for most refugees, there are no safe or legal routes to apply for asylum in the UK.
+• For most, there are no safe or legal routes to apply for asylum in the UK

 “But shouldn’t we look after our own first?”